seontechnologies/playwright-utils/README.md

 An authentication session management system for Playwright tests that persists tokens between test runs:

 - Faster tests with persistent token storage
-- Role-based, on the fly authentication support
+- User-based, on the fly authentication support
 - Support for both UI and API testing

 #### Implementation Steps